Chart Color Schemes

 Population

-Population growth drivers in Balga - Mirrabooka are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Balga - Mirrabooka are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Balga - Mirrabooka's population, as of November 2025, is approximately 23,324.
-This figure represents a growth of 2,292 people since the 2021 Census, which reported a population of 21,032.
-The increase is inferred from ABS estimates; the resident population was 23,317 in June 2024 and there were an additional 62 validated new addresses since the Census date.
-This results in a density ratio of 2,468 persons per square kilometer, placing Balga - Mirrabooka in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate of 10.9% since the 2021 census exceeds both the national average (8.9%) and the SA3 area average, indicating it as a growth leader.
-Overseas migration contributed approximately 71.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Balga - Mirrabooka's population was around 23,324 as of Nov 2025.
+This reflected an increase of 2,292 people (10.9%) since the 2021 Census, which reported a population of 21,032 people.
+The change was inferred from the estimated resident population of 23,317 from the ABS as of June 2024 and an additional 62 validated new addresses since the Census date.
+This level of population equated to a density ratio of 2,468 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Balga - Mirrabooka's 10.9% growth since the 2021 census exceeded the national average (8.9%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 71.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises ABS Greater Capital Region projections from 2023 based on 2022 data.
-Future population trends suggest an increase just below the national median by 2041, with a projected expansion of 2,660 persons and a total gain of 11.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 2,660 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 11.4% in total over the 17 years.

 Frequently Asked Questions - Population